-- 1. General - a.
-When the permittee becomes aware that it failed to submit any relevant facts in a permit application, or submitted incorrect information in an application or in any report to the Executive Director, it shall promptly submit such facts or information. - b.
-This permit is granted on the basis of the information supplied and representations made by the permittee during action on an application, and relying upon the accuracy and completeness of that information and those representations.
-After notice and opportunity for a hearing, this permit may be modified, suspended, or revoked, in whole or in part, in accordance with 30 TAC Chapter 305, Subchapter D, during its term for good cause including, but not limited to, the following: - i. violation of any terms or conditions of this permit; - ii. obtaining this permit by misrepresentation or failure to disclose fully all relevant facts; or - iii. a change in any condition that requires either a temporary or permanent reduction or elimination of the authorized discharge. - The permittee shall furnish to the Executive Director, upon request and within a reasonable c. time, any information to determine whether cause exists for amending, revoking, suspending, or terminating the permit.
+- General 1. - When the permittee becomes aware that it failed to submit any relevant facts in a permit a. application, or submitted incorrect information in an application or in any report to the Executive Director, it shall promptly submit such facts or information. - This permit is granted on the basis of the information supplied and representations made by b. the permit is granted on the basis of the mormation supplied and representations made by the permittee during action on an application, and relying upon the accuracy and completeness of that information and those representations.
+After notice and opportunity for a hearing, this permit may be modified, suspended, or revoked, in whole or in part, in accordance with 30 TAC Chapter 305, Subchapter D, during its term for good cause including, but not limited to, the following: - i. violation of any terms or conditions of this permit; - ii. obtaining this permit by misrepresentation or failure to disclose fully all relevant facts; or iii. a change in any condition that requires either a temporary or permanent reduction or - elimination of the authorized discharge. - The permittee shall furnish to the Executive Director, upon request and within a reasonable c. time, any information to determine whether cause exists for amending, revoking, suspending, or terminating the permit.
 The permittee shall also furnish to the Executive Director, upon request, copies of records required to be kept by the permit. - 2.
 Compliance - a.
-Acceptance of the permit by the person to whom it is issued constitutes acknowledgment and agreement that such person will comply with all the terms and conditions embodied in the permit, and the rules and other orders of the Commission. - b.
-The permittee has a duty to comply with all conditions of the permit.
-Failure to comply with any permit condition constitutes a violation of the permit and the Texas Water Code or the Texas Health and Safety Code, and is grounds for enforcement action, for permit amendment, revocation, or suspension, or for denial of a permit renewal application or an application for a permit for another facility.
+Acceptance of the permit by the person to whom it is issued constitutes acknowledgment and agreement that such person will comply with all the terms and conditions embodied in the permit, and the rules and other orders of the Commission. - The permittee has a duty to comply with all conditions of the permit.
+Failure to comply with b. any permit condition constitutes a violation of the permit and the Texas Water Code or the Texas Health and Safety Code, and is grounds for enforcement action, for permit amendment, revocation, or suspension, or for denial of a permit renewal application or an application for a permit for another facility.